dchourasiaorg/sync-upstream-repo/README.md

   PUSH_ARGS: ""
   # Optional toggle to spawn time logs (keeps action active)
   SPAWN_LOGS: "false" # "true" or "false"
+  # Optional check if the downstream branch is the latest or not
+  BRANCH_PREFIX: ""

 # This runs every day on 1801 UTC
 on: